DevSDK/devsdk.github.io/_i18n/en/_posts/2025-02-22-V8-DevLogFloat16Array.md

 Now Float16Array is ready for development and float16 <> float64 conversion for x64 and ARM is in progress by Ilya.

 I changed a plan from 'just calling builtin operation':

-1. Wait until the machine-support conversions are ready
+1. Wait until the machine-support conversions are ready.
 2. Review the conversion codes, to determine the scope
 3. Remove the "always unoptimize" code in the js-native-context-specialization
 4. Add turbofan nodes through the turbofan pipelines per each step to support Float16Array.
 5. Connect the pipeline or node implemented by Ilya (I may need to investigate which step is the best fit).
 6. Add a fallback for unsupported float16 machines (I imagined that it can possible to call runtime operation that using uint16 as we previously implemented)

 And time has passed to Nov.
 Until that time I read codes and try to implement above plan when I was available.
 Some day of Nov, I noticed that some changes at the upstream are partly conflicted with my experimental Float16Array code.
-I realized that I was worried that something I mentioned can be happen like conflict.
-And I thought that this possibly can make duplicated work.
-I was a bit confused how to handle this.
+I realized that something I mentioned above the about worrying about can be happen like conflict.
+And I thought that possibly make duplicate work.
+I was a bit confused about how to handle this.
 I felt like lost my way.

-So I decided that I need to share more frequently about the implementation status and progress, and where I have blocked.
+So I decided that I need to share more frequently about the implementation status and the progress, and where I have blocked.
 In the mid-Nov.
 I sent an email to share about the status of my implementation and to ask for a weekly sync expecting some mentoring or managing:

 > Hi syg,
 >